 - Red clover

-All of these herbs can be extremely effective at helping postmenopausal progesterone levels to balance.
+All these herbs can be extremely effective at helping postmenopausal progesterone levels to balance.
 Furthermore, natural supplements to assist with postmenopausal progesterone levels are all natural, and thus have fewer unpleasant side effects than most prescribed medications.

 Our Readers also liked